TLS

 4.1.0+ additional steps

-If enabling TLS on a 4.1.0+ deploy there is an additional step required if you are using HTTPS Tomcat connectors with a TLS-enabled back end.
-The additional step is to export your certificates from the connector keystore and import it into your javax.net.ssl.trustStore
+If enabling TLS on a 4.1.0+ deploy there is an additional step required if you are using HTTPS Tomcat connectors with TLS enabled back end.
+The additional step involves exporting your certificates from the connector keystore and importing it into your javax.net.ssl.trustStore

 (delta-bin/config/tls-certs/keystore.jks